Kotlin Help

 Incremental compilation

-The Kotlin Gradle plugin supports incremental compilation.
-Incremental compilation tracks changes to source files between builds so that only the files affected by these changes are compiled.
+The Kotlin Gradle plugin supports incremental compilation, which is enabled by default for Kotlin/JVM and Kotlin/JS projects.
+Incremental compilation tracks changes to files in the classpath between builds so that only the files affected by these changes are compiled.
+This approach works with Gradle's build cache and supports compilation avoidance.

 There are several ways to disable incremental compilation: